yoki123/hodoku/README.md

   - Puzzle -> Solution Count
     - It counts how many solutions a puzzle has with a cutoff limit of 1000.

-  - File -> New Empty
-    - It generates an empty board.
-This replaces File -> New Givens.
-This new layout is more conventional with other programs.

   - 3 new colors added to the color palette in the Active Cell panel.

   - Clear an entire color chanelle in either Cells or Candidates.
 This is done in the Active Cell panel by Ctrl + Left Click on a color in the color palette.
 Only this color will be cleared from the board.

   - Mouse click while coloring no longer selects a cell.
 I found it distracting, sometimes the selector color overlay made the cell's colors look off.
 It can still be moved with the arrow keys.
 Maybe I should re-enable it, but add a toggle feature to automatically hide the selector when entering coloring mode.

+Minor:

+  - File -> New Empty
+    - It generates an empty board.
+This replaces File -> New Givens.
+This new layout is more conventional with other programs.

+  - Edit -> Edit Givens
+    - Renamed and relocated File -> New Givens.
+It did not make sense being under the File menu.
+Now it is more clear what it does.

+  - Edit -> Play Game
+    - Relocated from File -> Play Game.
+This belongs with Edit Givens since you use it to leave editor mode.

 Bug Fixes:

   - Active Cell color would dissapear when clicking outside the grid to hide the cursor selector.